Honeywell humidifier red light shows that something is wrong with your unit. But there is no need to panic just yet.

 If the humidifier tank has less or no water, it is going to show a red light.
 A humidifier uses water to create mist, which it releases into your indoor air.
 Therefore, the humidifier water level keeps going down!

 It is good practice to clean the humidifier before you fill it with water.
-This can help to get rid of mold in the humidifier.
+This can help get rid of mold in the humidifier.

 Remember, exposure to this fungus can cause mold toxicity symptoms, which are dire for your children’s health.

-Also, do not use tap water in the humidifier since it might contain minerals, which will form scale in the tank.
+Also, do not use tap water in the humidifier since it might contain minerals, which will form a scale in the tank.

-2. The filter is dirty
+2. The humidifier filter is dirty

 If you read Honeywell humidifier reviews, you will see that some of them come with filters.
 If yours has one, follow the recommended cleaning procedures from the humidifier cleaning instructions.